Welcome to Injustice At Work

 InjusticeAtWork.com is the outgrowth of two blogs, When the Abuser Goes to Work and Age Discrimination in Employment.

-Age Discrimination in Employment began out of sheer exasperation about the legal second-class legal status of older workers in the U.S..
+Age Discrimination in Employment began out of sheer exasperation about the second-class legal status of older workers in the U.S..
 The U.S. Congress legalized age discrimination when it passed the Age Discrimination in Employment Act of 1967.
 Since then, the U.S. Supreme Court has made the problem much, much worse.
+Federal judges who have lifetime tenure routinely dismiss age discrimination cases that would result in employer liability under Title VII of the Civil Rights Act, which prohibits discrimination based on race, sex, gender, religion and national origin.

-By 2022, I was writing two blogs, dealing with technical break-downs, security threats, social media suppression, constant expenditures, and battling to keep really gross Google ear wax ads off my sites.
-At that point, I created InjusticeAtWork.com and discontinued the blogs.
+By 2022, I was writing two blogs, dealing with technical break-downs, security threats, social media suppression, constant expenditures, and battling to keep unappetizing Google ear wax ads off my sites.
+It was at that point that I created InjusticeAtWork.com and discontinued the blogs.

 Subscribe to INJUSTICE AT WORK

-I am attorney, former judge and author.
-I've written several books about workplace discrimination and harassment, two books on the court system for CQ Press, etc. I've been quoted by numerous publications from The New York Times to Bloomberg.
+I am an attorney, author and former judge.
+I'm a recognized expert on workplace discrimination, harassment and the American court system.
+I've been quoted by numerous publications from The New York Times to Bloomberg.

 People